connexcs/docs/docs/setup/integrations/webphone.md

 A [**PWA** (Progressive Web Application)](https://en.wikipedia.org/wiki/Progressive_web_application) is an application written inside the web browser.
 It uses modern API and has the potential to replace traditional proprietary app-stores.

-The ConnexCS **WebPhone** runs directly from a browser without the need to install anything.
-If the user wishes to install the application, additional functionality can become available (ex: push notification capabilities while the app is closed).

-This means that the application has cross-platform functionality, including Windows, Mac, Android, iOS, etc.

-!!! warning "iOS limitations"
-    iOS limits the ability to perform push notifications.

 ### State-level firewalls
 WebRTC is effective for bypassing state-level firewalls by: